How to Stain & Stencil a Concrete Patio

 Maintenance & Final Thoughts

-To clean, blast the patio every couple of weeks with a water hose or use dish soap and a stiff brush to remove tough stains like bird poop, dried-on leaves, etc. (it won't chip or fade the paint).
-Two months later, my patio still looks like new and is holding up well under regular foot traffic, a messy toddler and weather.
+To clean, blast the patio every few weeks with a water hose or use dish soap and a stiff brush to remove tough stains like bird poop, dried-on leaves, etc. (it won't chip or fade the paint).
+Five months later, my patio still looks like new and is holding up well under regular foot traffic, a messy toddler and weather.